Hardelele/recipe-api/README.md

 <img src="https://sun9-23.userapi.com/c858332/v858332351/1a606e/_1Y8V_J8ar8.jpg">
 ## How to install?
 ### linux:
+To start project you need docker, docker-compose, jre-11 and mvn.
 First one, download and move into project directory. <br>
 After that, use list of commands:
 1. Create docker container: `docker-compose build` <br>